Neural timescales from a computational perspective: Timescale as signatures of dynamics supporting network computation

-Several recent studies have shown that spiking networks trained to perform standard machine learning or cognitive tasks (e.g., delayed classification, working memory maintenance, etc.) can benefit from both the heterogeneity and explicit optimization of single-neuron or spike-frequency adaptation time constants \cite{kim_strong_2021,perez-nieves_neural_2021, salaj_spike_2021,fang2021incorporating, khajehabdollahi_emergent_2024}.
-Strikingly, the trained networks exhibit similar timescale distributions as membrane time constants\cite{perez-nieves_neural_2021} or activity timescales of individual neurons in analogous brain regions of animals performing the same task\cite{kim_strong_2021}.
-Furthermore, time constants do not necessarily need to match that of the task, but both longer and diverse time constants were found to be beneficial \cite{salaj_spike_2021}.
-Similarly, RNNs with trainable time constants demonstrate improved task performance and memory capacity while the learned time constants mimic the hierarchy of timescales in the data-generating process\cite{Quax2020-az, heinrich_adaptive_2018}.
-With more bio-realistic RNNs, such as those with connectivity based on the measured connectome of the fruit fly visual system, training both the connection weights and single-neuron time constants resulted in emergent stimulus tuning similar to that of \emph{in vivo} recorded neurons in the fly\cite{lappalainen_connectome_2023}.
+Several recent studies have shown that task-trained recurrent and feedforward spiking networks can benefit from optimization of heterogeneous single-neuron time constants~\cite{kim_strong_2021,perez-nieves_neural_2021, salaj_spike_2021,fang2021incorporating, Moro2024hierarchy}.
+Strikingly, trained networks exhibit timescale distributions similar to those found in the real brain ~\cite{perez-nieves_neural_2021, kim_strong_2021}.
+Notably, time constants do not necessarily need to match task timescales, but both longer and more diverse time constants were found to be beneficial~\cite{salaj_spike_2021}.
+Similarly, RNNs with trainable time constants demonstrate improved task performance and memory capacity while the learned time constants recover timescales in the data-generating process~\cite{Quax2020-az, heinrich_adaptive_2018}.
+With more biologically-realistic models, such as connectome-constrained networks, training both the connection weights and single-neuron time constants resulted in emergent stimulus tuning similar to that of \emph{in vivo} recorded neurons~\cite{Lappalainen2024connectome}.

-Remarkably, multi-layer feed-forward deep neural networks trained to simply mimic the input-output relationship of a single morphologically accurate pyramidal neuron recover complex and spatially varying temporal filters \cite{Beniaguev2021-ck}, further emphasizing the computational capacity provided by multiple timescales, even at the scale of single neurons.
-Recurrent architecture fitted to the same morphologically accurate pyramidal neuron allows for the explicit implementation of multiple timescales within a neuron's model and enables a single neuron with capabilities to solve complex long temporal dependencies tasks \cite{spieler2024the}.
-On the other hand, diverse activity timescales can arise from network interactions instead of cellular properties (as discussed in the previous section).
-A recent study suggests that developing network-mediated diverse and long timescales may be a more robust mechanism for performing long memory tasks rather than trainable time constants \cite{khajehabdollahi_emergent_2024}.
-Hence, future studies need to further distill the computational role of diverse cellular or network-mediated timescales.\\
+Remarkably, multi-layer feed-forward DNNs and RNNs trained to mimic the input-output relationship of a single morphologically accurate pyramidal neuron acquire complex and spatially varying temporal filters~\cite{Beniaguev2021-ck}, emphasizing the computational capacity provided by multiple timescales even at the scale of single neurons~\cite{spieler2024the}.
+On the other hand, network-mediated timescales may be a more robust mechanism for performing long memory tasks rather than trainable time constants~\cite{khajehabdollahi_emergent_2024}, further highlighting the need to disambiguate the computational roles of cellular and network-mediated timescales.